UBC-MDS/taxyvr/README.md

 ## Citation

 Run this command to get info on how to cite this package.
-If you’ve installed gapminder from CRAN, the year will be populated and populated correctly (unlike below).

 ``` r
 citation("taxyvr")